Chaklader/SignalSyncPro/papers/PAPER_1.md

 | **P3** | Minor roadway through + right  | Cars (cross-street)      | 7-24s            | Minor approach service         |
 | **P4** | Minor roadway protected left   | Cars (cross-street left) | 4-12s            | Minor left-turn completion     |

-**Note:** Unlike traditional systems with exclusive pedestrian/bicycle phases, this implementation serves pedestrians during P1 and P3 (concurrent with through movements), and bicycles receive dedicated service windows integrated into all phases.
+Unlike traditional systems with exclusive pedestrian/bicycle phases, this implementation serves pedestrians during P1 and P3 (concurrent with through movements), and bicycles receive dedicated service windows integrated into all phases.
 This design maximizes intersection efficiency while maintaining safety through detector-based demand response.

 **Phase Sequence:** Standard progression follows $P1 \to P2 \to P3 \to P4 \to P1$, but the agent can execute **Skip-to-P1** actions ($a_1$) from any phase when minor movements have cleared, prioritizing arterial flow.